PlagueHO/CosmosDB/README.md

 document first.
 We would be very grateful of any contributions.

 ## Cmdlets

+Full details of the cmdlets contained in this module can be found in the `docs` folder.

 A list of Cmdlets in the CosmosDB module can be found by running the following PowerShell commands: